-If a student is suspended for the second time due to not meeting the SAP requirements and/or the Academic Plan goals, the student will not be able to appeal the second suspension immediately unless the mitigating circumstance claim that affected low academic progress is different than the one indicated in the first approved appeal.
+If a student on SAP Probation or SAP Extended Enrollment is placed on SAP Suspension at the close of a semester, the student will not be able to appeal the suspension immediately unless the mitigating circumstance claim that affected unsatisfactory academic progress is different than the one indicated in the first approved appeal.

-5.3.2.4.
-Procedures for Reinstatement of Suspended Students
+5.3.2.6.
+Reinstatement of Suspended Students

-Students suspended from North American University will not be allowed to reenter the institution for at least one regular semester (fall or spring) except as provided in the suspension appeals process above.
+Students suspended from North American University will not be allowed to reenter the institution for at least one semester (fall or spring for undergraduate students; fall or spring or summer for graduate students) except as provided in the suspension appeals process above.